 Of all the components in an audio system, these have by far the worst frequency response and distortion.
 Physics of moving air is difficult.
 The perfect speaker would weigh nothing and have infinite rigidity.
 The spider which holds the cone against the magnet would weigh nothing and have infinite flexibility.
 The space inside the cabinet would be infinite so that nothing impedes the movement of the cone.

 Break up the spectrum into components that work best over a linited range: Woofers, tweeters, midrange, Sub-woofers.

 Directivity: low frequencies spread out more, high frequencies are localized, “beamed”.

-Other specs: frequency response (watch out for ±n dB!), THD, maximum power, often misleading.
+Other specs: freq response, THD, maximum power, often miselading.

 Near-field: small speakers up close to minimize room effects.

 In a studio, use multiple speakers to monitor recording and especially mix: high-end and low-end.
 Auratones, Yamaha NS-10s popular for simulating home hi-fi, television, car.
-Tissue paper in front of the NS-10 tweeter?
+NS-10s very bright, engineers often used tissue paper to calm them down.

-Bouncing to AIFF: File>Bounce to Disk.
+Bouncing to AIFF/WAV: File>Bounce to Disk.
 16-bit, 44.1 kHz, interleaved.
-Mix is done in real time.
-Mix will be stored in Audio Folder of session.
+Mix will be stored in Bounces folder of session unless you specify otherwise.